 Cost 150 gp Weight 1lb

-Made from the boiled ground Tarrasque horn and plucked kolo bird corpses, scur glue allows an item with the broken condition to ignore all adverse effects from that condition.
+Made from the boiled ground Tarrasque horn and plucked Kolo bird corpses, Scur Glue allows an item with the broken condition to ignore all adverse effects from that condition.
 The object regains no hit points, and damage can still destroy the object.
 A single dose can affect an item weighing up to 6lbs.

 Urolith Flux